brendt/stitcher.io/src/content/blog/2023-06-01-php-version-stats-july-2023.md

 <em class="center small">[All time evolution](/resources/img/blog/version-stats/2023-jul-02.svg)</em>

+It seems that **PHP 8.1 saw the biggest growth over time since PHP 7.4 and PHP 5.5**.
+PHP 8.2, in comparison, seems to make a slower start.
+It's also interesting to note a relative high percentage of PHP 8.1 two years in a row.
+Granted, PHP 8.1 was a pretty solid release with [features like enums and readonly properties](/blog/new-in-php-81).
+It'll be interesting to see how this graph evolves next year, when PHP 8.1 moves in security fixes only mode.

+{{ cta:packagist }}

 ## Required versions

 Next, I used Nikita's [popular package analyzer](*https://github.com/nikic/popular-package-analysis) to download the 1000 most popular composer packages.
-I used a little script to get their minimum required version.
+I wrote a script that scans these packages to determine their minimum required version.
 Here are the results:

 <div class="table-container">
 <table>